 1985-S DCAM Half Dollar Value

-The 1985-S Deep Cameo Kennedy Half Dollar stands apart as the premium collector version from that year’s production.
-Struck at the San Francisco Mint facility, this proof specimen showcases the sophisticated manufacturing techniques reserved for collector coins.
+The 1985-S Deep Cameo Kennedy Half Dollar is the premium collector version of the year’s production.
+Struck at the San Francisco Mint with specially polished dies and burnished planchets (coin blanks), these proof coins display the dramatic visual contrast that distinguishes them from ordinary business strikes.

 1985-S DCAM Half Dollar Price/Grade Chart